brho/akaros/Documentation/Contributing.md

 repo is a 'leaf' (the one and only leaf).
 We'll hold off on merging until we have many leaves.

-For minor changes and bug fixes, just push them or email a patch.
-Use your better judgement.

-When adding new patches to a branch, you should rebase your commits on top of the branch's latest commit, then do a fast-forward merge.
+If you bring in code from another project:
++ First add the code, unaltered if possible, in a single commit.
+That commit must say where you got the code from, such as a URL, project name and version, etc.  Do not add the .c files to Kbuild yet.
+Otherwise, you'll break the build.

++ Run spatch, if applicable, in a single commit.

++ Run clang-format, if applicable, in a single commit.
+It's much easier to diagnose problems if spatch and reformatting was done before any other changes.

++ Add your own changes, such that it compiles.
+This is the point where you add the .c files to Kbuild so that we actually build the files.

+A few final notes:
++ You must sign-off your commits.

-Your commits should be of a reasonable size.
++ Your commits should be of a reasonable size.
 Try to isolate your commits to logically consistent, easily verifiable changes.
 Each commit should compile, but you don't want to change everything in one commit.

-If a patch relied on spatch, provide the commands or scripts used.
++ If a patch relied on spatch, provide the commands or scripts used in the commit message.
+If the script is likely to be useful beyond your patch, then put it in scripts/spatch/ so we can reuse it or learn from it.

-Remember that someone other than yourself has to look at each of these commits.
++ Remember that someone other than yourself has to look at each of these commits.